ELReedHerbarium/TargetCaptureWorkshop/Session1.HPCC_Initiative.md

 ---

-Welcome to the Texas Tech University 2021 Bioinformatics Workshop, held by the TTU Chapter Botanical Society Association.
-The first session of the series will guide you through the very first steps of using Texas Tech's High Performance Computer Cluster and navigating yourn personal space within the cluster.
+Welcome to the Texas Tech University 2021 Bioinformatics Workshop, held by the West Texas Association for Botany (WTAB), which is also the TTU student chapter of the Botanical Society of America.
+The first session of the series will guide you through the very first steps of using Texas Tech's High Performance Computer Cluster and navigating your personal space within the cluster.
 We will finish off by downloading sequence data from the KEW database.

 ---